 Where to eat

-We always at the the Hawk View Restaurant.
+We always ate the the Hawk View Restaurant.

-Jaipur has great flight (national and international), train and bus connections and shouldn`t be any issue.
+Jaipur has great flight (national and international), train and bus connections.